 And some who left their seats have this as their legacy.
-Aspire at Preston Trail, Preston Trail being the Cedar Hill version, just seems to be getting larger and larger.
+Aspire at Preston Trail, now The Jane, Preston Trail being the Cedar Hill version, just seems to be getting larger and larger.

 And now maybe there can be some postitive growth out at Anderson Road and Old Mansfield Road where some have worked hard “to impede positive growth” there.
 What is needed is more tax base with a convenience-grocery store and new homes.
 Is that not what the city of Cedar Hill is all about – more taxes at all costs.

 See case PD-159-2019 at in the 2019 cases